 The banking community gets this significantly wrong because it often markets the things target audiences believe they already have, like free checking.
 In most cases, banks seem to be talking to those who have already chosen them.

 8. Convergence.
 The positioning must convey the same message in all the ways the consumer touches the brand.

 How banks rate: Five of 10.
 Consistency is one of the few things the banking industry gets right.

 The problem, however, is the brand is usually just the category benefits of banking, not the brand of the bank itself.

 Marketing Brands.
 The News Gets Worse

 9. Momentum.
 The present positioning must build upon (but never mimic) the equity of past communications to leverage any residual positioning equity.

-How marketing brands by banks rate: 2.
+How marketing brands by banks rate: Two of 10.
 We’d give banks a better score here if they had any equity to leverage.